Hoya verticillata

 Hoya verticillata, commonly known as claret hoya, is a species of climber in the oleander and frangipani family Apocynaceae.
-It is found from India to southern China, through southeast Asia to the state of Queensland, Australia.
+It is found from India to southern China, through southeast Asia to Indonesia and the Philippines.
+Called "Palu-lobboi" in Bangladesh.

 Description

 This plant is a root climber but may also twine around objects, and all parts exude a white sap when broken.
 Leaves are arranged in opposite pairs and have 3 or 5 veins.
 Flowers are produced in racemes but appear to be in umbels.

 Taxonomy

-In Australia, this species is known as Hoya pottsii, which Plants of the World Online (POWO) considers to be a synonym of H. verticillata.
+In Australia, there are specimens known as Hoya pottsii, which Plants of the World Online (POWO) considers to be a synonym of H. verticillata, though POWO does not list Australia as part of the range of H. verticillata.
+Those Australian plants had been known as Hoya nicholsoniae F.Muell. before being renamed as H. pottsii.
+Mark Randal considered that the plants identified as Australian H. pottsii should still be regarded as H. nicholsoniae, a species that POWO does accept as native to Queensland, Australia.

 Infraspecies

-As of March 2025, POWO accepts the following three varieties:
+As of August 2026, POWO accepts the following three varieties: